 Despite having found my index card vaulting solution, I still might live the rest of my life thinking about things like that time in 1988 when I got my ass kicked in a cat fight with a girl half my size at some big hair rock band concert, or that day last year when I numbly hung up my phone and turn on the television and watched the breaking news coverage about the man I loved so deeply who had only moments before fallen 60 feet to his death at his job site, or the time in high school when I punched my mom and she fell backwards into the open refrigerator and I laughed at her and walked away without even helping her up, or that time I got black out drunk playing the game Pass Out in a room with six or seven Saudi Arabian cadets from the local military academy and woke up naked and alone in the back room of the emptied house with my clothes laundered and folded neatly beside me, or that time when my son was an infant and I served on jury duty for trial where the young father had been home with his newborn baby girl while his wife was at school taking her last exam before graduating with her Nursing degree and the baby was hungry and there was no more pumped breast milk left and the dad was hoping the mom hadn’t gotten caught up in the traffic from the bad wreck down the road and how my own breasts were so heavy with milk and leaking as the dad described how the baby was crying and my soul was so heavy with grief and breaking as he described getting a knock on the door and finding two police officers on the other side.

 Why, I’ve often wondered, can I remember all of these dark moments through my life in such vivid detail, but I cannot remember many good ones?
 Just as I carried shame forward and left pride behind each time I moved from one character to another throughout life, did I do the same with my pain and my joy?
 I do not remember where I read this but I remember it very clearly when, shortly after having been diagnosed, I learned that people with the my diagnosis have the highest rate of suicide among all of the psychiatric diagnoses and I sometimes wonder if the others like me left their good memories behind them, too.
 For the record, I have never attempted suicide although my mind has dwelled upon it and considered it in the past.
-Were I not a mother, I’m not sure I’d be here on this couch writing this letter to you.
+Were I not a mother, I’m not sure I’d be here on this couch writing this post.
 But I am because my babies kept me here.
 But that’s enough about that.

 I’m so grateful my life has become so much Lighter than it has been in the past.
 On a daily basis, I am restored and fed and I’m no longer so afraid all of the time.
 In becoming a minimalist and reducing my worldly possessions to only what I absolutely need, I have liberated my life from the constricts of an address; giving me the personal freedom to go where I want to go and do what I want to do and be around whom I want to be around whenever I choose.
 The fewer things I own and worry about and carry with me, the more freedom I have.
 And the more freedom I have, the more happiness I feel.
 Peaceful, internally generated, externally independent and easily fueled happiness.